Ensuring Information Security

 Policy

 In today’s world, where the convenience of digitalization has also brought with it the great risk of losing trust due to information leaks, the financial impact of information security on our business is significant and must be a point of focus.
-We position information security as one of our important management strategies and ensure information security by establishing an information security system, educating our employees, and appropriately managing our information assets.
-Two information security incidents* occurred in fiscal 2024, which did not cause any inconvenience to customers, but we are working to strengthen the management of information assets by implementing individual preventive measures and providing training on countermeasures.
+We position information security as one of our important management strategies and ensure information security by establishing an information security system, educating our employees, appropriately managing our information assets, and responding to cyberattacks, among other measures.
+Six information security incidents* occurred in fiscal 2025, which did not cause any inconvenience to customers, but we are working to strengthen the management of information assets by implementing individual preventive measures and providing training on countermeasures.

 We believe that it is important to work together as a company for everything we do.
 Our such efforts will be centrally managed and improved to a high standard by adopting initiatives in line with the Panasonic Group’s management systems as a reference.
 In addition, we will build systems and rules optimized for the Company by drawing on the collective wisdom of our employees, thereby protecting the information of our customers around the world and everyone involved in our business.
 To work toward fulfilling our Mission of “achieving a society in which the pursuit of happiness and a sustainable environment are harmonized free of conflict,” we aim to ensure customer satisfaction and trust by having zero information security incidents.